 Medical care is often miraculous.
-New medical treatments and cures are achieved every day and new technologies and medications continue to be available.
+New medical treatments and cures are achieved every day, and new technologies and medications continue to be available.
 Your body and your condition can be very complicated.
-Today’s system of care is also very complex.
-Our health care processes and systems are generally very safe, but accidents do happen and perfect outcomes aren’t always achieved.
-Whether you’re a health consumer at home or a patient in the hospital, your safety is the major goal for everyone.
+Today's system of care is also very complex.
+Our healthcare processes and procedures are generally very safe, but accidents happen, and perfect outcomes aren't always achieved.
+Whether you're a health consumer at home or a patient in the hospital, your safety is the primary goal for everyone.

-Ottumwa Regional Health Center incorporates the goals of the Joint Commission on Accreditation of Health Care Organizations and the National Patient Safety Foundation which promote patient safety.
-The following suggestions provide a number of things you can do, to help make your health care experience safer.
+Ottumwa Regional Health Center incorporates the goals of the Joint Commission on Accreditation of Health Care Organizations and the National Patient Safety Foundation, which promote patient safety.
+The following suggestions provide several things you can do to help make your healthcare experience safer.

 - Seek information about illnesses or conditions that affect you.
 Read about options and alternative treatment plans.

 - Choose a doctor, clinic, pharmacy, and hospital experienced in the type of care you require.
 View our physician directory.

 - Ask questions of your doctor, nurse, pharmacist, or health insurance company.

 - Seek more than one opinion.
 Consult with specialists if indicated.